The Basic Rules of Retirement Plans Before and After the SECURE Act

 Since the idea of retirement plans is that you will use the funds to finance your retirement, the rules penalize you both for early withdrawal, before retirement, and for not withdrawing funds during retirement.
 With some exceptions, if you withdraw retirement plan funds before age 59 ½, you must pay a 10% excise tax on the amount withdrawn in addition to the withdrawal being treated as taxable income.
-On the other end, you must begin taking withdrawals by April 1st of the year following the calendar year in which you turn 70 ½.
+On the other end, if you were born before July 1, 1949, you must begin taking withdrawals by April 1st of the year following the calendar year in which you turn 70 ½. the SECURE Act has extended this required beginning date to age 72 for anyone born on or after July 1, 1949.
 The amount you must withdraw is figured by dividing the total of all of your retirement accounts on December 31st of the prior year by your life expectancy as provided on the IRS tables found here.
 There’s one table for single individuals and another you use if you are married and your spouse is more than 10 years younger than you and is the sole beneficiary of your retirement plan.

 If, for instance, you were still 70 years old as of the end of the prior year, the divisor is 17.
 If you had $350,000 in your retirement accounts as of December 31st, your minimum distribution would be $20,588 ($350,000 ÷ 17 = $20,588).
 The divisor goes down along with your life expectancy each year which means that the percentage you must withdraw goes up.
 For instance, if you were 85 years old at the end of the prior year, your divisor would be 7.6, meaning that if you still had $350,000 in retirement funds you would have to take out a minimum distribution of at least $46,053 ($350,000 ÷ 7.6 = $46,053).
 If you are 70 and your spouse is 50, then the divisor is 35.1, so the required distribution would be just under $10,000 ($350,000 ÷ 35.1 = $9,9715).